sahib/misc/thinkfastandslow/slides.typ

 What came in effect here:

 1. Suggestibility: You have accepted the suggestion and did not check it.
+   You might remember that banana example?
+That goes into that direction.
+   But also when I say "This code is bad", then I set the stage for a discussion on "why is this code bad"
 2. Unknown unknowns are left out ()
 3. Illusion of explanatory depth: You feel like you've done the job and feel knowledgable, because "you know how to encypt stuff".